vuetifyjs/vuetify/packages/docs/src/pages/en/features/internationalization.md

 ## RTL

-There is built-in RTL (Right To Left) support for the locales that ship with Vuetify.
-If a locale flagged as RTL is used, all content directions will be automatically switched.
-See the [next section](#creating-a-custom-locale) if you need to add RTL support to a custom locale.
+RTL (Right To Left) support is built in for all localizations that ship with Vuetify.
+If a [supported language](#supported-languages) is flagged as RTL, all content directions are automatically switched.
+See the [next section](#creating-a-custom-locale) for information on how to add RTL support to a custom locale.

-If you need to force RTL for a section of your content, without switching locale, you can use the `v-locale-provider` component.
+The following example demonstrates how to force RTL for a specific section of your content, without switching the current language, by using the `v-locale-provider` component:

 ```html
 <v-app>